-Academic advising, available at all campus locations, is provided to assist you in identifying your educational goals and planning your program of study.
+Academic advising is provided to assist you in identifying your educational goals and planning your program of study.
 Through a collaborative partnership, the advisor assists in clarifying your objectives and reasons for attending CCC, identifying the educational programs and/or services that best meet your needs, and outlining educational plans.
 Academic advisors also assist students in understanding the complex requirements that must be met to complete a degree, certificate, and conditions of transfer to a four-year college and university.
-Advising is available on a walk-in (firstcome-first-served) basis during pre-registration periods and by appointment during each semester and session.
 The class schedule and student handbook provide more specific information concerning academic advising and hours of operation.